Pocono Raceway: Financial troubles in midst of CART–USAC split

 In 1979, the track suffered numerous financial blows.
 After numerous car owners in USAC split to create their own racing league named Championship Auto Racing Teams (CART) the year prior, the USAC-sanctioned 1979 Pocono 500 faced numerous issues, including Schaefer Beer ending their title sponsorship of the race after eight years, numerous CART-affiliated drivers boycotting the event, and the 1970s energy crisis all caused economic downturn for the event.
 In addition, the inaugural major drag races at the venue scheduled for May 18–20 were cancelled; a dispute began between the raceway and the International Hot Rod Association (IHRA), the event's sanctioning body, for refunds.
 In August, PIR sued CART in an antitrust suit for $6.3 million (adjusted for inflation, $).

 The following year, in response to venue's financial hit in 1979, the venue was leased out by the Indianapolis Motor Speedway for a year to help the track's financial situation.
-In February 1981, The Morning Call reported that Mattioli was considering selling the track, with himself admitting that he was negotiating with three separate groups interested in purchasing the venue.
+In February 1981, The Morning Call reported that Mattioli was considering selling the track, admitting that he was negotiating with three separate groups interested in purchasing.
 After a chaotic 1981 Pocono 500 that saw another CART boycott, another lawsuit was filed by the venue against the organization; this time for $9 million.
 In 1982, despite the track being still up for sale, Mattioli admitted in April that they were "looking for recapitalization possibilities" in efforts to retain racing, adding a second annual Cup Series weekend.
 The following month, CART settled with PIR out of court, agreeing on a five-year contract.
 The following year, now out of their financial troubles with the success of their events, Mattioli stated to The Citizens' Voice that "we certainly aren't thinking of selling the facility at this time".
 He later stated in a 1995 Scranton Times interview that the addition of a second Cup Series event saved the facility, stating, "I've been quoted on more than one occasion that Bill France Sr. and Bill France Jr. saved our ass."